7.3. Code Review#

 !pip install pydantic

-If you want to enforce data types on your function parameters and validate their values at runtime, use Pydantic.
+To enforce data types and validate function parameters at runtime, use Pydantic.

 from pydantic import BaseModel